Sunday, March 6, 2011

 COMMUNICATION: Receive yes, transmit no. I expected to reach the New World, but not call for help and endanger others.
 A few years later the captain of a yacht in trouble off New Jersey radioed for help.
 All aboard survived, but two crew members of a blimp that went to their rescue did not.
 Many times in the White Mountains of New Hampshire hikers have called for help, subjecting rescuers to considerable expense and danger.

 April 6, 1957: I sailed away from my mooring at the Las Palmas yacht club about noon.
-I was bound for Florida, rather than an intermediate West Indies island, because I had only nine dollar s remaining.
-I wouldn't need money enroute, but I surely would need it when I reached any civilization.
-It would be simple to get money in Florida, not in the islands.
+I was bound for Florida, rather than an intermediate West Indies island, because I had only nine dollars left.
+I wouldn't need money enroute, but I surely would need it when I reached civilization.
+It would be simple to get money in Florida, but not in the islands.
 Because of its eternally favorable winds and currents, my route was close to that of Columbus.

 Rick took pictures of the departing Swalker and sent me copies of the few that were successful.